stephenbensley/YatzyCoach/README.md

 - Tests: unit tests
 - Yahtzee: core Yahtzee logic &mdash; shared between Coach and Solver

-The iOS app is still a work in progress.
+The iOS app is still a work in progress (but it's playable).
 The Solver is complete.